genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/08_data-pipeline/03_advanced.md

 - `entityDb` - object to access the underlying Genesis database
 - `mappedEntity` - the mapped Table object

-Recognising that inserting, modifying or deleting mapped entities will be the most commonly used operations, those are already defined under `SinkOperations`
+Recognising that inserting, modifying or deleting mapped entities will be the most commonly used operations, those are already defined under `SinkOperations`:

 - `SinkOperations.INSERT`
 - `SinkOperations.MODIFY`
 - `SinkOperations.DELETE`

-and can be used like this:
+That can be used like this:

 ```kotlin
 sources {